yugabyte/yugabyte-db/docs/content/latest/faq/general.md

 ## What about correctness testing?

-[Jepsen](https://jepsen.io/) is a widely used framework to evaluate databases’ behavior under different failure scenarios.
+[Jepsen](https://jepsen.io/) is a widely used framework to evaluate the behavior of databases under different failure scenarios.
 It allows for a database to be run across multiple nodes, and create artificial failure scenarios, as well as verify the correctness of the system under these scenarios.
 YugabyteDB 1.2 passes [formal Jepsen testing](https://blog.yugabyte.com/yugabyte-db-1-2-passes-jepsen-testing/).

 ## Is YugabyteDB open source?